 Hi there!
-I'm assuming most people interested in reading this journal already know me, but anyways here is a little info about me and my reasons for undertaking the Appalachian Trail this year.
+I'm assuming most people interested in reading this journal already know me, but anyway, here is a little info about me and my reasons for undertaking the Appalachian Trail.

 Master's at UC Berkeley.
-I'll graduate this May, with the end goal of
+I'd graduate with the end goal of

-the back of my mind for a few years now.
+the back of my mind for several years.

 I would be lying if I said I love being outside.
 I'm just fine inside or